ericlavigne/crane/README.md

 The call to bootstrap calls config and creds, reading in a config and cred map from the config/cred files corresponding to the keyword arguments.
 This configuration is used to bootstrap the machine(s) indicated in the config.

+## How does bootstrap work?

+We have three phases in crane as of now; install, push, and run.

+Aside from supplying basic configuration attributes like groups, project roots, and so forth, we are mosly building up vectors of strings of commands to run, or files to rsync.
+Notive that there is some special shorthand for self-refnerence within config maps.
+Anywhere that you could supply a string, you can supply a vector of strings and keywords, and the keyworkds will be replaced with their corresponding values from the config map.

+Notive that we don't seem to have to do much.
+Crane can do a lto for us because we stick to simple conventions.
+We know you want to sync src/ lib/ and crane/.
+We know how to run targets in your deploy file on your machine and the server.

+**The install phase installs packages on your linux distro.**  You supply a vector of  install commands as strings.

+**The push phase rsyncs local and remote files.**  Often you specify a number of files to sync from local locations to a single remote root.
+Crane offers shorthand for this by providing a tupel where the first element is a vector of "froms", and the second element is the root, the "to."
+Again, notice we don't specify any pushes here because we are following the standard for crane services, whicah takes care for sec/ lib/ and crane/.

+Finally, **the run phase runs some commands** - this is where you start a webserver, worker processes, databases, or whatever this service is for.
+Notice the shorthand for calling targets from deploy.clj on the server.
+Crane moves the appropriate parts of your project structure to the server-root, and runs any targets listed in the :targets vector under :run.

+## How do I set up config and creds?

 Config flies are,  by convention, in /your/projet/root**/crane** in the same dir as deploy.clj, and you get one by providing the name as a keyword.  :web-config -> web_config.clj

 Let's look at the config file, and walk through what bootstrap does.